 Ice packs |

-This is a dual-compartment insulated lunch box from American workwear brand Carhartt.
+This is a dual-compartment insulated lunch box from the American workwear brand Carhartt.
 It's a lunch box that includes both a shoulder strap and handle.
-It's wide and long, so you'll have no problem packing in food and drinks no matter their size or shape.
+It's wide and long, so you'll have no problem packing in food and drinks, no matter their size or shape.
 The front has its own zippered pocket and the top portion can be used as additional storage space, as the inside is separated from the bottom compartment.

 The inner vinyl lining can guard against leaks and the zipper doesn't face downward, so as long as you avoid dropping it, it won't leak.
 It doesn't have the best cold retention, as the internal temperature was at 68.54 degrees after our six-hour test.
 Although it's a slightly bulky size, it'll be invaluable to big eaters and kids with a healthy appetite.